 Part-time student posts

 Many colleagues have key roles in supporting sustainability and all have to enhance environmental sustainability within their job roles.
 All new staff have a mandatory induction into sustainability, which includes, for example, learning about our 10 Golden Rules for living sustainability.
-We have 3 ISO 14001 trained auditors and have begun an ambitious training program to train and expand the team including 2 apprentices.
+We have 3 ISO 14001 trained auditors and have begun an ambitious training program to train and expand the team.

 We have full-time energy and waste manager posts supporting the sustainability department.
 All sustainability department posts are full time, the Director takes the strategic lead, and the coordinator leads on student and staff behaviour change and Energy officer on calculating the University's carbon data and managing energy reduction projects- this post has a separate budget.

 Priorities or projects are decided by the Sustainability Strategy Group, and all students and staff are encouraged to put forward ideas to help embed sustainability throughout the campus, community and curriculum.
-Details of current projects can be found within these web pages, many led by students and supported by the student Sustainability Projects Researcher.
+Details of current projects can be found within these web pages, many led by students.